-School ties must be worn at all times - with both Summer and Winter Uniform, except in February with a school short sleeved white shirt bearing the School crest.
+School ties must be worn at all times - with both Summer (boys) and Winter (girls) Uniform, except in February with a School short sleeved white shirt bearing the School crest.

-A tie must be worn whenever a blazer or bomber Jacket is worn.
+A tie must be worn whenever a blazer or Pre Senior School jacket is worn.